 Disable Record History on Mozilla Firefox

-section.
-In the drop-down menu next to Firefox will, choose Use custom settings for history:
+- In the drop-down menu next to Firefox will, choose Use custom settings for history:

 Check the box next to Clear history when Firefox closes